 God said; (Phil.
 2:10-15 esp.
 V.12) “work out your own salvation with fear (alarm, fright, be afraid) and trembling (quaking)”.
 And God said; (1Pet.
 1:2) to the elect, sanctified through the Spirit by the blood of Jesus Christ (1Pet.
 4:18) “And if the righteous scarcely (with difficulty, with much work) be saved where shall the ungodly and sinner appear?

 (1Tim.
 4:1-2 esp.
 V.1 keywords: depart the faith & V.2 keywords: speaking lies in hypocrisy) These Christians had obviously let themselves fall under the influence of Satan, they had backslid and were speaking (teaching and preaching) lies.
-The Bible tells us; (Prov.
+God told us; (Prov.
 6:12-19 esp.
-V.15 keywords: suddenly shall he be broken without remedy) the seven abominations God hates.
-(V.17-19) "A proud look, a lying tongue, hands that shed innocent blood <--(Psa.
-139:13 abortion- God knew David the person in his Mother's womb), an heart that deviseth wicked imaginations, feet that be swift in running to mischief (bad, evil), A false witness that speaketh lies, and he that soweth discord among brethren.
+V.15 keywords: suddenly shall he be broken without remedy) the seven abominations He hates.
+(V.17-19) “A proud look, a lying tongue, hands that shed innocent blood <–(Psa.
+139:13 abortion– God knew David the person in his Mother’s womb), An heart that deviseth wicked imaginations, feet that be swift in running to mischief (bad, evil), A false witness that speaketh lies, and he that soweth discord among brethren.
 How many times have Christians done these things in your church?

 (John 3:3-8 esp.
 V.8) Salvation is an intangible, invisible, non-physical, supernatural, spiritually born again event in a person’s soul (heart, mind, self, me, psyche, personality) through the Holy Spirit (John 14:23) that takes place between God/Jesus and an individual.